Launch Recite Me assistive technology

 • how you would be involved in your child's progress and development.

-How can I help my child with SEND prepare for school?
+How can I help my child with SEND prepare to start school for the first time?

 Transitions including Phase Transfer